B-3 district track: How a teammate is keeping Norris' Cooper sharp; Beatrice's Mahoney getting back into it; Norris sweeps

 “Especially on the speed workouts, he can really push me there,” Boonstra said.
 “He’s really big on being confident going into races, so it helps getting tips from him here and there.”

-Beatrice’s Morgan Mahoney also had an excellent Tuesday.
-Mahoney won the 200 dash with in (:25.14), which moves her to the top of the Class B leaderboard this season.
-She also won the 100 (:12.12), which is tied for the best time.
-For good measure, she was a part of the winning 400 relay team.
+Beatrice’s Morgan Mahoney also had an excellent meet.
+She won the 200 in :25.14, which moves her to the top of the Class B leaderboard this season.
+She also won the 100 in :12.12, which is tied for the best time in Class B. For good measure, she was a part of the winning 400 relay team.

 “I’m finally getting back into it,” Mahoney said.
 “I do two other sports, so it’s kind of hard for me to transition into track because it’s completely different from the other things I do.
 Just trying to work hard every day in practice and do my best.”